temporalio/documentation/docs/php-workflows.md

 ### Search attributes

-When you start a Workflow you can configure it with search attributes that can be used in complex Workflow visibility search queries.
+When you start a Workflow, you can configure it with search attributes that can be used in complex Workflow visibility search queries.
 Read the [search attributes guide](/docs/server-workflow-search) to learn how to enable search attributes in Workflows.

 ### Memos